braidn/Knowledge-Repo/BackboneJs_views.md

 * Views can be created to encapsulate existing elements on the page.
   * this is interesting because you can capture events not defined elsewhere.
   * creates a scoped jquery selector to the domNode, not the document root.
+  * this can be thought of as a mini application or perhaps a component

 ###Collections